 12/18/2014 3:37 PM

 The Port of Portland recently completed an update to its PDX Bike and Pedestrian Master Plan.
 Planning for pedal and foot-powered transportation might initially seem like an odd fit for a facility that is primarily focused on flying travelers to far flung destinations.
-In a community that boasts about its bike lanes and neighborhood walk scores, it is all about providing good customer service and reflecting the needs of the diverse workforce that keeps PDX running on a daily basis.
+In a community that boasts about its bike lanes and neighborhood walk scores, it is all about providing good customer service and reflecting the needs of the large workforce that keeps PDX running on a daily basis.

 The PDX Bike and Pedestrian Master Plan is not a regulatory requirement.
 Providing alternative transportation options to and from PDX helps the Port meet its sustainability and employee wellness goals in addition to meeting the needs of travelers and airport employees.
 The Port began planning to accomodate cyclists and pedestrians in the 1990s.
 By 2003, the Port became the first commercial airport in the nation to develop a comprehensive bike and pedestrian master plan.